-WAR IS PEACE

-FREEDOM IS SLAVERY
+WAR IS PEACE FREEDOM IS SLAVERY IGNORANCE IS STRENGTH

 He took a twenty-five cent piece out of his pocket.
 There, too, in tiny clear lettering, the same slogans were inscribed, and on the other face of the coin the head of Big Brother.
 Even from the coin the eyes pursued you.
 On coins, on stamps, on the covers of books, on banners, on posters, and on the wrappings of a cigarette packet-everywhere.
 Always the eyes watching you and the voice enveloping you.
-Asleep or awake, working or eating, indoors or out of doors, in the bath or in bed-no escape.
-Nothing was your own except the few cubic centimetres inside your skull.